Nikesh-A97/notes/mongoDB/mongoDBNotesAllChapters.md

 ---

 ### <b>Schema Versioning Pattern</b>

-Used when there is a need to require no downtime when updating schema.
-The basic idea is that the schema has a version number field to indicate the version of the schema, in order for the application using it to know how to handle the data.
+- Used when there is need to require no downtime updating schema.
+- Schema has a version number field and corresponding value to indicate the version of schema
+- This tells the application using the schema to understand how to handle the data

 #### <b style="color:#32a852">Application Lifecycle</b>